BALI, Indonesia. The southern tipof the island, features more than 10 surfspots.

 Balinese people have strong spiritual roots and despite the large influx of tourists over the years their local culture is still extremely alive.

-Bali is famous for its artisan.
+Bali is famous for its artisans.
 Painting, sculpture and wood carving are the most developed artistic activities, flourishing particurarly in the Ubud area.

 Traditional Balinese music Gamelan, as well as the traditional dances of Legong, Barong and Kecak are also followed by a large population.
 Following Hindu tradition, Balinese cremate their dead.

-Cremations are the occasion of a celebration that resemble a folk festival.
+Cremations celebration resemble a folk festival.
 There is a procession around the village, Gamelan music and offerings are deposited on the coffin of the deceased in a joyful atmosphere.

 Most of the population in Bali live in villages, in extended large families and participate actively to the village social life, countless ceremonies, following the Balinese calendar of 210 days.

 Celebrations and cerimonies are carried out for the many gods at 20,000+ temples all over the island.